f2brossi/jboss7-standalone-vagrant/README.md

 ========================

-1. Instanciation with vagrant plugin openstack

-2. Provisionning with ansible
+Install Vagrant 1.4+

+Install Vagrant Plugin openstack

+Install Ansible

+Enter your credentials ENV[OS_XXX] in the Vagrantfile

+Update the hosts file with your public @ip of your vm.

+    vagrant up --provider=openstack

-3. war deployment with ansible (to come)
+NB: Coming war deployment with ansible